Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 to observe more rows or to select more rows to perform subsequent mass-rows actions.
 When number of displayed rows is changed, it tries to keep the current top row visible.

 By default it allows to chose 1x to 5x steps from the current :ref:`installation_objects_per_page`.
-It can be overriden in child class by changing default ``'range'`` settings of action definition::
+It can be overridden in child class by changing default ``'range'`` settings of action definition::

     from django_jinja_knockout.views import KoGridView